The best way to travel between Nice and Monaco? The taxi boat.

 Train (TER SNCF)

-The regional train takes 20 to 25 minutes from station to station, at an unbeatable fare (around €4.50 one-way).
-However, it requires a transfer from your starting point in Nice to Nice-Ville station, and then another from Monaco-Monte-Carlo station to your final destination.
-Door-to-door, allow at least 1 hour and 15 minutes.
+The regional train takes 20 to 25 minutes from station to station, at a very affordable price.
+However, it requires a prior journey to the Nice-Ville station, followed by another from the Monaco-Monte-Carlo station to your final destination.
+Door-to-door, count on at least 1 hour and 15 minutes.

 Car (taxi or personal vehicle)

 During the off-season, the car journey takes 35 to 45 minutes via the A8.
-During peak season or the Grand Prix, this time can triple.
+During peak season or Grand Prix events, this time can triple.
 Parking in Monaco adds a significant constraint.
-A land taxi from Nice to Monaco costs between €90 and €130, sometimes more with surcharges.
+A Nice-Monaco taxi ride represents a significant expense, further increased during night hours or periods of high demand.

 Helicopter

-The helicopter connects Nice Airport to Monaco Heliport in 7 minutes.
-It's the fastest option, but also the most expensive (around €180 per person, shared flight) and most weather-dependent.
+The helicopter connects Nice Airport to the Monaco Heliport in 7 minutes.
+It is the fastest option, but also the most expensive and most weather-dependent.

 Taxi boat